“You are the average of the five people you spend the most time with.” — Jim Rohn

 This is a quote made by Jim Rohn, motivational speaker and self-help guru.
 To be honest I don’t fully agree with this statement as it negates the fact that we have our own consciousness.
 The quote will be more accurate if we revise it to: “You are the average of the five people you spend the most time with, including yourself.”

 Regardless, I believe the underlying intent of Jim’s quote is who you spend time with influences the person you eventually become.
 Who you are with can elevate you as much as it can bring you down.

 The kind of people you interact with influences (1) your consciousness level and (2) your beliefs and behavior in a particular area.
 Here I share some examples of the different people I’ve interacted in my life; you may find parallel experiences in your life when reading them.

 Junior college years

-Working in my previous company
+Working in my first corporate job

 How people around you can affect you

-Exercise to identify your core circle
+Exercise: Identify your core circle

 4. Who are the top 5 people who embody the qualities you desire?

 They should be people you aspire to become or respect in some way or another.
 It can be someone who has already achieved the end state or the goal that you want to achieve.
 There are no rules here — it does not matter whether the person is a celebrity or a general person, whether he/she is a personal friend or someone outside your social circle, or whether he/she is alive or dead.
 It can Oprah, Benjamin Franklin, Albert Einstein, Barack Obama, or whoever you want it to be.
 Let your imagination run wild!